List of Realme products: Realme Smart TV Full HD (32")

 Realme Smart TV Full HD 32-inch comes with an ultra-bright FHD display with an ultra-wide gamut of up to 85% NTSC.
 With bezels as thin as 8.7 mm, the Realme Smart TV Full HD promises an immersive viewing experience.
 For sound, the Realme Smart TV Full HD comes with 24 W Quad Stereo Speakers with Dolby Atmos support and is powered by a MediaTek 64-bit Quad-core Processor.
 The smart TV comes with an all-in-one smart remote, multiple connectivity support including multiple ports.
 The Realme Smart TV Full HD runs on Android 9 and it comes with Prime Video, Netflix, YouTube, Live TV and Google Play pre-loaded.

 Realme Smart TV 4K (43 & 50)

 The TV is quite simple, with slim borders, adding to its minimalistic look.
 The TV boasts of Dolby Vision HDR and Dolby Atmos sound — making it the key features of this device.
 It offers Ultra-HD (3840 x 2160 pixel) resolution and supports various HDR formats including HDR10 and HDR10+.

-The Realme Smart TV 4K runs on Android TV 10 and offers a stock Android TV launcher, keeping it fuss-free and easy to use.
-You get a couple of pre-installed OTT apps and others can be downloaded from the Google Play Store.
+The Realme Smart TV 4K runs on Android TV 10 and offers a stock Android TV launcher.
+Some OTT apps are pre-installed, and others can be downloaded from the Google Play Store.

 Powering the TV is a MediaTek quad-core processor.